huggingface/transformers/docs/source/en/custom_tools.md

 ## Customizing the prompt

-As explained in [Transformers Agents](transformers_agents) agents can run in [`~Agent.run`] and [`~Agent.chat`] mode.
-Both the `run` and `chat` modes underlie the same logic.
-The language model powering the agent is conditioned on a long prompt and completes the prompt by generating the next tokens until the stop token is reached.
+As explained in [Transformers Agents], the language model powering the agent is conditioned on a long prompt and completes the prompt by generating the next tokens until the stop token is reached.
-The only difference between the two modes is that during the `chat` mode the prompt is extended with previous user inputs and model generations.
-This allows the agent to have access to past interactions, seemingly giving the agent some kind of memory.

 ### Structure of the prompt

 Let's take a closer look at how the prompt is structured to understand how it can be best customized.
 The prompt is structured broadly into four parts.

-1. Introduction: how the agent should behave, explanation of the concept of tools.
+- 1. Introduction: how the agent should behave, explanation of the concept of tools.
-2. Description of all the tools.
-This is defined by a `<<all_tools>>` token that is dynamically replaced at runtime with the tools defined/chosen by the user.
+- 2. Description of all the tools.
+This is defined by a `<<tool_descriptions>>` token that is dynamically replaced at runtime with the tools defined/chosen by the user.
-3. A set of examples of tasks and their solution
+- 3. A set of examples of tasks and their solution
-4. Current example, and request for solution.
+- 4. Current example, and request for solution.

 To better understand each part, let's look at a shortened version of how the `run` prompt can look like: